 We found that solution in WhatsApp, which can deliver surveys to respondents’ mobile phones in the form of automated text messages.
 In partnership with Mercy Corps and Lutheran Immigration and Refugee Service (LIRS), IPL developed a new survey system that uses the WhatsApp Business API, Twilio (a web service API communications platform) and Google systems.

 Contacting clients and research participants over WhatsApp provides benefits to both users and researchers.
 With more than 2 billion monthly users worldwide, the WhatsApp platform is already familiar to many participants, accessible over WiFi or cellular data, and can minimize respondent attrition, since WhatsApp numbers often stay the same even if they move to new places and change SIM cards.

-Funding for this project was provided by the UK Foreign, Commonwealth & Development Office, awarded through Innovation for Poverty Action’s Peace & Recovery Program.
+Funding for this project was provided by the UK Foreign, Commonwealth & Development Office, awarded through Innovations for Poverty Action’s Peace & Recovery Program.